banz0/erlang-chat-server/README.md

 # Erlang Chat Server

 A simple chat server written in Erlang/OTP 25.
-It runs on the port 4000 by default.
+It listens to the port set in sys.config or defaults to 4000.

 ## Build